Updated: Jun 22

-In this article, Major Labl founder Mark Knight, identifies the three most common music marketing mistakes made by independent artists, and suggests simple ways to avoid them.
+In this article, Major Labl founder Mark Knight identifies the three most common music marketing mistakes made by indie musicians and suggests simple ways to avoid them.

 1. Don't plan to promote